Grants Template Wizard

 For grant opportunities using an open competitive or targeted competitive selection process to assess potential grantees use:

-One-off or ad hoc grants are generally due to an unforeseen and urgent matter or circumstance, to meet a specific need that does not involve a planned selection process, nor are they available on an ongoing basis.
+One-off or ad hoc grants are due to an unforeseen and urgent matter or circumstance; to meet a specific need that does not involve a planned selection process, nor are they available on an ongoing basis.
 These grants are only intended for one or a small select group of recipients.

 One off or ad hoc grants